 It's a lot easier to concede that the other person might be right when you don't have two lawyers, a judge, a court reporter, a bailiff and a court clerk staring at you.
 Trials can turn into a pissing match.
 Mediation makes it a joint endeavor where you're trying to work together to come up with a plan.

 9. Time is ticking.
 Want to take lots of time off work for court hearings and trials?
 Probably not.
 Do you want to be stuck in temporary order purgatory for months while your case wends its way through the justice system?
 Doubtful.
-Mediation lets you move forward on your timeline.
+Child custody mediation lets you move forward on your timeline.

 As you can see, there are a lot of benefits to using child custody mediation to work out the issues concerning your children.
 For more information on mediation and custody, check out the following sections: